aspnetzero/documents/doc/Developing-Step-By-Step-Xamarin.md

 ###### Deleting Phone Number

 To delete a phone number, we put Iconize button.
-This control uses font awesome to create a button with icon.
-The only disadvantage of the control is; you cannot use text and icon at the same time!
-For more information about iconize library you can checkout
+This control uses Font Awesome to create a button with icon.
+The only disadvantage of the control is: you cannot use text and icon at the same time!
+For more information about iconize library, you can check out
 <https://github.com/jsmarcus/Xamarin.Plugins/tree/master/Iconize/>.

-Add the below namespace to the **ContentPage** tag in **PersonDetailsView.xaml**
+Add the below namespace to the **ContentPage** tag in **PersonDetailsView.xaml**:

     xmlns:iconize="clr-namespace:FormsPlugin.Iconize;assembly=FormsPlugin.Iconize"

 Add delete button after phone number label.
-See the highlighted section below
+See the highlighted section
+below:

     <ListView.ItemTemplate>
         <DataTemplate>